 As good idea for little ladies as it is full-grown women, creating a dressing area will make picking outfits for the day ahead an organised and enjoyable occasion.
 Include a chair for 'dumping' in case you're indecisive over fashion choices, and full-length mirror for taking it all in.

 Use a bathroom recess to your advantage and install a streamlined shower enclosure (in an ideal world, it's in addition to a beautiful freestanding bath!).
 Simple metro tiles and a classic glass shower screen make for a neat unit that adds to the overall feel in this luxurious bathroom.

-In an old farmhouse kitchen, where the stove has been removed, turn a brick chimney into a casual seating area – ideal for guests to sit and chat with you when you're cooking.
+In an old farmhouse kitchen, where the stove has been removed, turn a brick chimney into a casual seating area.
+This area is ideal for guests to sit and chat with you while you're cooking.
 A wooden beach seat, a scattering of comfy cushions, and this dead space takes on a whole new lease of life.